-Notwithstanding any other provision of law and except as otherwise provided in this subsection, the public uses for which private property may be taken by the exercise of eminent domain do not include the direct or indirect transfer of any interest in the property to another private person or entity.
+(b) The sole or primary benefit to the public from the acquisition of the property is economic development that increases the tax base, tax revenues, the level of employment or the general economic health of a community.] and except as otherwise provided in this subsection, the public uses for which private property may be taken by the exercise of eminent domain do not include the direct or indirect transfer of any interest in the property to another private person or entity.
 Property taken by the exercise of eminent domain may be transferred to another private person or entity in the following circumstances:

-(a) The entity that took the property transfers the property to a private person or entity and the private person or entity uses the property primarily to benefit a public service, including, without limitation, a utility, railroad, public transportation project, pipeline, road, bridge, airport or facility that is owned by a governmental entity.
+or entity and the private person or entity uses the property primarily to benefit a public service, including, without limitation, a utility, railroad, public transportation project, pipeline, road, bridge, airport or facility which is owned by a governmental entity. (b) The entity that took the property leases the property to a private person or entity that occupies an incidental part of an airport or a facility which is owned by a governmental entity and, before leasing the property: